bcgov/platform-developer-docs/openshift-project-resource-quotas.md

 description: Lists the project quota levels for each type of resource on an OpenShift project set.

-keywords: openshift, resources, resource quotas, RAM, CPU, storage, optimization, claims, project
+keywords: openshift, resources, resource quotas, RAM, CPU, storage, optimization, claims, project, quota

 page_purpose: Lists the different levels users can have on their OpenShift project sets.
 The different resources available are CPU, memory, and storage.